pypa/packaging.python.org/source/specifications/direct-url-data-structure.rst

 URLs to python projects and distribution artifacts such as VCS source trees, local source trees, source distributions and wheels.

+At time of writing, it is not formally specified how to merge the parts of this file into single URL that can be passed to tools.
+A common representation is the pip URL format, other examples are provided in the :ref:`Version specifier specification <version-specifiers>`.

 Specification
 =============